-For many contact centres, taking even a few seconds off each call, small improvements to first call resolution rates or shaving a few valuable seconds off post dial delay on all outbound calls, can represent a significant cost saving.
+For many contact centers, taking even a few seconds off each call, small improvements to first call resolution rates, or shaving a few valuable seconds off post-dial delay on all outbound calls, can represent a significant cost saving.

 How do you know if you have a problem with audio quality?

-Our number testing solutions let you test your contact numbers using over 60 in-country points of presence worldwide.
-We use an internationally-recognised standard for measuring audio quality that takes into account parameters like variable delays, noise on the line and clipping of audio.
+Our number testing solutions let you test your contact numbers using over 70 in-country points of presence worldwide.
+We use an internationally-recognized standard for measuring audio quality that takes into account parameters like variable delays, noise on the line, and clipping of audio.